boltronics/wordle-solver/README.rst

 ------------

-Install Python 3.8+, and the English dictionary from http://www.dictinfo.com/.
+Install Python 3.8+, and the English dictionary from `Dictionary info`_.
 Other dictionaries should also work, but may be problematic. eg. "pills", "whose", etc. are not words in a typical dictionary, but "pill" and "that" are.
 The English dictionary at the above website has both.